 Middle Class Tax Cuts

-"In today's economy middle class families are struggling and deserve immediate tax cuts to help pay for health care, child care, and education." - Kirsten Gillibrand, U.S. Senator
+"In today's economy, middle class families are struggling and we must preserve these targeted tax cuts that will help strengthen the middle class by helping pay for health care, child care, and education." - Kirsten Gillibrand, U.S. Senator

-New York families pay some of the highest taxes in the country, and Senator Gillibrand pledges to work hard to reduce that burden.
-She has sponsored and supported legislation to provide tax cuts to help pay for college, reduce the costs of child care, and allow individuals to deduct their property taxes from their federal income taxes.
+New York families pay some of the highest taxes in the country, and Senator Gillibrand is working hard to reduce that burden.
+She has sponsored and supported legislation to provide tax breaks to help returning veterans find jobs, reduce the costs of child care, and allow individuals to deduct their property taxes from their federal income taxes.